kyaiooiayk/AI-ML-Learning-Tutorials-Collection/README.md

 # Data Science Application Templates

-The main goal of this repository is to provide a list of a wide variety of data science application -->>templates<<--.
+The main goal of this repository is to provide a list of a wide variety of data science applications -->>templates<<-- on as many topics as possible.
 This helped, helpes and will help me, and hopefully others, to get off the ground in terms of: how to approach a new problem and how you use a specific framework's API.

-## Some important stuff about this repository
+## Some important stuff about the listed repositories
 - Some ipynb and script were taken as they were (**you do not modify what is already good**)
 - I tried my best to reference everything that I've used so far (**my apologies if somethiing was not referenced**)
 - There are pictures that have not been properly referenced (**lack of time**)